rub1e/hub/README.md

 + Provide entry-level open-access courses to the general public, some of whom will go onto join a bootcamp;
 + Operating without the need for external funding within three years.

-### Footnote: what students learn
+**Footnote: what students learn**

-Primarily, our students learn test-driven development using full-stack JavaScript, with skills well-suited to building modern, scalable, real-time web applications.
+Primarily, our students learn test-driven development using full-stack JavaScript and Node.js, with skills well-suited to building modern, scalable, real-time web applications.